Somatostatin

 Somatostatin, also known as growth hormone-inhibiting hormone (GHIH) or by several other names, is a peptide hormone that regulates the endocrine system and affects neurotransmission and cell proliferation via interaction with G protein-coupled somatostatin receptors and inhibition of the release of numerous secondary hormones.
 Somatostatin inhibits insulin and glucagon secretion.

 Somatostatin has two active forms produced by the alternative cleavage of a single preproprotein: one consisting of 14 amino acids (shown in infobox to right), the other consisting of 28 amino acids.
+Alternate cleavage sites of the SST preproprotein results in the production of the hormone Neuronostatin, which has two active forms as Neuronostatin-13 and Neuronostatin-19.
+Neuronostatin is distinct from Somatostatin in its amino acid sequence, post-translation modifications and receptor binding.

 Among the vertebrates, there exist six different somatostatin genes that have been named: SS1, SS2, SS3, SS4, SS5 and SS6.
 Zebrafish have all six.
 The six different genes, along with the five different somatostatin receptors, allow somatostatin to possess a large range of functions.

 Humans have only one somatostatin gene, SST.